 in another institution and whose intention is to only enroll in undergraduate courses.

-status, students must satisfy one of the following criteria:
+prospects must satisfy the following requirements:

 education must not have resulted in an academic/disciplinary suspension.

-Candidates must submit all prior transcripts to be considered.
+- Prospects must submit all prior transcripts to be considered.

 Credits earned in Special Student status are recorded on the student's permanent academic